 Concluding remarks

-So, how to contact the celebrity?
-The playbook is clear.
-Run one final pass.
-Validate the correct rep. Clean contact info.
-A clear ask.
-Propt dates with one CTA.
-Don’t forget to check links and signatures.
-Churchy good prep prevents piss poor performance under a deadline.
+So how can you get in touch with the celebrity?
+The playbook is simple.
+Make a final pass.
+Validate the correct rep. Provide clean contact info.
+Give a clear ask.
+Propt dates together with one CTA.
+Check over links and signatures; churchy good preparation prevents piss poor performance down the line.

-Once you hit ‘Send’, track your opens and replies.
-Follow once with a value, and then clear.
-Let the campaign move forward, not sideways.
+Once you reach ‘send’, chase up those openings and replies.
+Chase once with value, then clear.
+Let the campaign run straight ahead rather than off to one side.
 Process beats luck.
-Record results and update your list for the next pass.
+Record results and update your list for this next round.

 FAQs